 Foster Care Adoption

 Have you considered adopting through the state foster care system?
-A foster care adoption costs little to nothing.
+Foster care adoption costs little to nothing.
 Many of the fees associated with adoption may be waived through foster care adoption.
 Here are the costs that the state may help pay:

 - Home study fees